-One of my friends, James, uses customer feedback software to create and launch surveys, aiming to gauge his customers’ feedback.
+One of my friends, James, uses the in-app tool to create and launch surveys, aiming to gauge his customers’ feedback.
 After a successful campaign launch, he was promptly presented with an in-app survey asking, “How was your experience with our software today?”
 Being satisfied with the launch, he promptly gave a positive rating.

 On the other hand, Robin, another acquaintance of mine, also prioritizes customer experience management.
 He employs a different feedback platform for the same purpose.
 However, in his case, he received an email survey which he ended up ignoring, leaving it unfilled.